 This post includes a complete guide on coral reef fish and why they are essential.
 Read on.

 Coral reefs are underwater ecosystems that are also home to different fish species and other tiny sea animals.
 Coral reef fish are small fishes that live in association with the reef ecosystem.
-Coral reef ecosystems are pretty complex with many inhabitants, be it the same species or different, and hence, boasts enormous biodiversity.
+Coral reef ecosystems are pretty complex with many inhabitants, be it the same species or different, and hence, boast enormous biodiversity.

 The coral reef ecosystem is of great value and importance, as over 8,000 species of fish, both small fish and some large fish, live in it.
 It is one of the most colorful ecosystems globally, and those who have done scuba diving or snorkeling in certain places like Australia or Polynesia will know for sure.